rbt-lang/rbt-proto/doc/introduction.rst

    A query is a mapping?
 But I do not expect a query to have input?!

-   Designate a singleton type (with a single value of this type):
+   Designate a singleton type (with just one value):

    .. math::